schecters5150/EconomistCalculator/README.md

 # EconomistCalculator

-Runs on python 3.8 using tkinter.
-Only works on Unix for now
+Runs on python 3.8 using tkinter and R. Only works on Unix for now

-How to: Just run 'python3 gui.py' and you should be on your way to making scary realities
+How to: Just run 'python3 gui.py' and you should be on your way to making scary realities.
+Thanks to G Elliot Morris for the original R source file!